 So in this article we are going to assume that you are mainly looking for the best condenser mic for home studio use, in a quiet studio recording situation.

 It is impossible to just say “go and buy this mic and you’re sorted” because the perfect mic for one person may not be so good for another.
 It will depend very much on your studio, your voice or instrument, and most importantly your budget.
 We have tried to give you pointers to the consistent top sellers, and best reviewed microphones to help you with your research and hopefully narrow the choice down to the perfect condenser microphone for you.

 There are some very famous (and extremely expensive!) large diaphragm condenser mics which you will no doubt have read about elsewhere: microphones like the Neumann U87 and the Telefunken U47.
 While these are state of the art condenser microphones, and amongst the best in the world, they are well outside the budget for someone simply trying to find the best condenser mic for home recording.
-So all the microphones in these comparison guides are under $1000, and included in the 26 mics reviewed here, we have found 8 of the best condenser mics under $100, plus another 9 under the $300 price point.

 To help you choose from the overwhelming array of large diaphragm condenser microphones available on the market, we have divided the most popular available into price bands and listed the key benefits of each one.
 This should help you choose the best condenser microphone for you at a price you can afford to pay.
 You can click on any of the product links to find more detailed descriptions, reviews and current prices.